RajanSandha/auto_blog/_posts/2025-06-01-tech-discoveries-unveiled-relativity-made-visible-.md

 <img alt="The Terrell-Penrose-Effect: Fast objects appear rotated" class="none medium" height="427" src="https://cdn.arstechnica.net/wp-content/uploads/2025/05/Low-Res_TerrellPenrose-640x427.jpg" width="640" />
 Credit: TU Wien

 Physicists at the Vienna University of Technology have successfully recreated this rotational effect in a lab setting.
 Using precisely timed laser pulses and high-precision cameras, they were able to observe and measure the effect.
-Their findings were published in the journal *Communications Physics* [link text](https://www.nature.com/articles/s42005-025-02003-6), marking a significant step in understanding and visualizing the complexities of special relativity.
+Their findings were published in the journal *[Communications Physics](https://www.nature.com/articles/s42005-025-02003-6)*, marking a significant step in understanding and visualizing the complexities of special relativity.

 ### The Implications